 Another student, Joseph L. Stewart -- who wrote Mother every year on the anniversary of Dad's death -- has provided a longer and more detailed essay of reminiscence in that same issue of ETC. It is called, simply, "Wendell Johnson: A Memoir."

 His masters thesis was published commercially by D. Appleton in 1930.
 That fact alone represents no mean accomplishment!
 The book has, of course, long been out of print -- although it is still covered by copyright.
-There are, to the best of my knowledge, no copies available, even from used book stores.
+There are, to the best of my knowledge, no copies available from used book stores.
 Copies have been lost from some libraries.
 Thus, this Web site is, so far as I know, one of the few sources for the book.
 The text has been scanned and is available here in full, subject to the copyright terms explained within the text.

 The whole book is not here.
 It is available in libraries.
 What is excerpted here are the dedication, or introduction, "With Appreciation and Best Wishes," and the first chapter, "In Search of Beginnings and Endings."
 Click here for these excerpts from Stuttering and What You Can Do About It.

 Among the many professional organizations

-he helped organize or serve

-in one way or another is what was originally
+he helped organize or served in one way or another is what was originally

 the American Speech and Hearing Association -- now the American

 Speech-Language-Hearing Association and some 87,000 members strong

--- which he served as President, and for which he helped create the American Speech and Hearing Foundation.
+-- which he served as President, and for which he helped create the American

 |This is (1) a photo, (2) of a painting, (3) of a photo.
-In the lobby of the Wendell Johnson Speech and Hearing Clinic building hangs a large work painted by Cloy Kent after Dad died.
+In the lobby of the Wendell Johnson Speech and Hearing Center building hangs a large work painted by Cloy Kent after Dad died.
 The family thought her choice of scene captured his spirit better than a stiff, staged pose with hand on globe or back of chair.
-Ms. Kent studied many photos, and drew on them all -- but especially one of him engaged in one of the things he loved best: one-on-one clinical work, especially with young children.
+Ms. Kent studied many photos, and drew on them all -- but especially one of him engaged in one of the things he loved best, the clinical work that provided the satisfaction of enabling him to help persons who stutter, one at a time.
 Since the original creation of this memorial Web page, the answer to the burning question, "Who is that boy in the picture?" has been found -- along with a wonderful story of life in the early 1960s with Dad and his students.|